Make these delicious oven-toasted, homemade croutons with King’s Hawaiian rolls and basic pantry ingredients. Use them to top any soup or salad!

 - A serrated bread knife makes cutting the bread very easy.

-- These homemade croutons are amazing warm and fresh from the oven, but they can be stored in an airtight container for up to 3 days.
+- These crunchy croutons are amazing warm and fresh from the oven, but they can be stored in an airtight container for up to 3 days.
 I’m pretty sure they won’t last that long!

 - Serving suggestion: top this Chicken Caesar Pasta Salad with these homemade croutons.